SAP-samples/teched2023-IN269/exercises/ex1/README.md

 ![Pic 23](../../images/ex1-23.png)

 > Note: You have used the Try Me! tool on a single broker.
-If you want to go for an extra mile: you can try publishing on one broker, and consuming on another brokers.
+If you want to go for an extra mile: you can try publishing on one broker, and consuming on another broker.
 For that just go to another broker in a different window and use the subscriber of the Try Me! tool on this broker.
+The steps are the same, just that now you would be publishing on one broker and consuming on another broker in your mesh.
 >

 ## Summary